GreenRaccoon23/gosloc/README.md

   -c, --concurrency int   Max number of files to read simultaneously (default 1) -t, --total             Show a grand total, not the total for each file

-WARNING: Setting concurrency too high will cause the program to crash, corrupting the files it was editing.
+WARNING: Setting concurrency too high will cause the program to crash.
 ```

 Written in [Go](https://golang.org/).